 So anyway, it’s possible the astonishment and awe I remember feeling in that theater may be a true memory because I doubted what I saw in the comic.
 It’s also possible, I guess, that the reveal was just so powerful that I was still stunned to actually experience it on screen, even though I knew about it beforehand.

 In any case, it was a magical night.
-Kind of strange and bewildering that I forgot I purchased the comic adaptation the same night (and spoiled the movie for both me and Ed), but can still recall other minutiae with crystal clarity.
+Kind of strange and bewildering that I forgot I purchased the comic adaptation the same night (and spoiled the movie for both myself and Ed), but can still recall other minutiae with crystal clarity.
 For example, I can remember several songs that we heard in the car on the way there and then on the way back again.
 Among them were:

 Robbie Dupree and George Benson kinda stick together in my memory because of the lyrical similarities—“steal away into the night” and “gimme the night” in both choruses, respectively.
 And the Christopher Cross song was one of my favorites of 1980.
 Because of the weakness of the AM radio signal, it was often hard to make out the words of songs, and the elementary-school kids living in our area listened to two (and only two) pop radio stations in those days, both of them AM stations: WNBC on 660 and WABC on 770.
 (High school kids listened to FM stations like 95.5 WPLJ and 102.7 WNEW, but they were way ahead of us at that point.)
 I remember having a discussion with Ed one time over whether that Christopher Cross song was “Ride Like the Wind” or “I Like to Win”—such was the sound quality of AM radio.